Living in a New Republic of the Heart:

 - Outer work.
 We will all engage and deepen our functional capacities through practical service to projects dedicated to restoring wholeness to our natural, social, political, and/or cultural worlds.

 - Co-creating a new pattern.
-We will engage all these practices as expressions of an emerging new republic of the heart, in a loving and fierce spirit.
-Together we will endeavor to break out of the “consensus trance” and establish a new field of shared consciousness, rooted in radical, defiant, grounded, embodied hope.
+We will ‘break the mold” by engaging all these practices as expressions of an emerging new republic of the heart, in a loving and fierce spirit.
+Together we will endeavor to establish a new collective field of consciousness, expressing awakening, service and friendship, rooted in radical acceptance and defiantly joyful hope.

 Module 1 - Orientation: The Key Principles of Our Experiment